SAP

 User account and profile menu.

-A deep dive into one of the kit's most complex components
+A deep dive into the Data Token, one of the kit's most complex components

 For customers, it’s the main interaction point for building and configuring data visualizations.
 For designers, it appears in nearly every analytics workflow, making it one of the first components they reach for.